Omkar-Mokashi/TrainRoutes/README.md

 2. Follow proper design patters
 3. Test coverage

-- Optimal Solution: Dijkstra's Algorithm for finding the shortest path
+- Optimal Solution: Dijkstra's Algorithm for finding the shortest path, used DFS for finding the number of trips.
 - Desgin Patterns: Strategy designn pattern as we have different algorithms for different cases
 - Test Coverage: The major functional public methods have test coverage + all the specific test cases provider have been solved.